 - Deader Than Dead: He's shot through the neck and bleeds out, before Dio decapitates him and takes over his body.
 As a result, there are no Back from the Dead or Spirit Advisor moments from Jonathan for the remainder of the series.

-- Decoy Protagonist: Counts as this for the entire rest of the series, having the shortest and easiest-to-explain Part, while it's next to impossible to discuss the rest of the series without bringing up his untimely fate and the subsequent jump ahead a few decades.
+- Decoy Protagonist: Counts as this for the entire rest of the series, having the shortest and easiest-to-explain part, while it's next to impossible to discuss the rest of the series without bringing up his untimely fate and the subsequent jump ahead a few decades.
 The bulk of the series focuses on his descendants.

 - Defeat Means Friendship: His defeat of Speedwagon, his first enemy, earned him a loyal friendship that lasted over not just one but multiple generations of the Joestar family.

-- Determinator: Zeppeli stated that one of the reasons he could master the Ripple in so little time was due to this characteristic.
+- Determinator: Zeppeli stated that one of the reasons he could master Hamon in so little time was due to this characteristic.
 Dio realizes this is why he is so dangerous; no matter how much is thrown at him, Jonathan simply comes back stronger; and even when he gets beaten down, he keeps pushing on bravely, like when he defended Erina and got beaten up because of that.

 - Dying Moment of Awesome: After being mortally wounded, he saves the lives of his wife, unborn son, and future daughter-in-law, the mother and mentor of his grandson Joseph from Dio, who he manages to trap under the sea for 100 years.
-In doing so he ensures the Joestar bloodline will always be there to fight evil and protect the world.
+In doing so, he ensures the Joestar bloodline will always be there to fight evil and protect the world.

 - Empowered Badass Normal: A formidable boxer before he learned Hamon.

 - Genius Bruiser: His large size might give you the impression that he's a meathead, but he is quite intelligent, having majored in archaeology and become one of the top students at his university.
+He also is quite resourceful in a fight despite being Unskilled, but Strong.

 - Gentleman and a Scholar: Once again, the gentleman of the Joestar bloodline, and he was a very good university student and became an archaeologist.